zenml-io/zenml/docs/book/extending-zenml/stacks-components-flavors.md

 `SUPPORTED_SCHEMES`, which will be used by all the subclasses of this base implementation.

 ## Flavors

-Now, that we have taken a look at the base abstraction of **stack components**, it is time to introduce the concept of **flavors**.
+Now that we have taken a look at the base abstraction of **stack components**, it is time to introduce the concept of **flavors**.
 In ZenML, a **flavor** represents an implementation of a specific type of **stack component** on top of its base abstraction.
 As an example, we can take a look at the